Crafter-Y/seas-frontend/README.md

 docker run -d -p 80:80 -e PORT=80 -e SERVER_ID=12345 --name seas craftery/seas-frontend:latest
 ```

-To achive SSL, you might create an `docker-compose.yml` file and use the `certbot/certbot` image to automatically secure your site with letsencrypt.
+To achive SSL, you might create a `docker-compose.yml` file and use the `certbot/certbot` image to automatically secure your site with letsencrypt.

 ## Exporting